xuchen66/sphinx-emdocs/source/serialem-note-control-without-scripting.rst

 1. Adjust Eucentric Height using tilted beam.
 2. Flexibly arrange helping tasks and primary actions from "Acquire at Items" dialog window, without a script.

 In the past, a sophisticated script is need to control pipeline of actions for single particle data collection.
-Typically, the actions may include eucentric height positioning, X-Y positioning, beam centering, aufofocusing within a range, drift control and final image taking.
+Typically, the actions may include eucentric height positioning, X-Y positioning, beam centering, autofocusing within a range, drift control and final image taking.
 It is now possible to arrange these actions without scripting in the new version.

 .. _dialog: